 When Is a Federal Estate Tax Return Required to Be Filed?

-Not all estates must file federal estate tax returns.
+Not all estates must file a federal estate tax return.
 IRS Form 706, the United States Estate (and Generation-Skipping Transfer) Tax Return, is required by the federal government only for estates that meet certain criteria.
-In fact, only two out of every 1,000 estates had to pay an estate tax in 2017, according to the Center on Budget and Policy Priorities.

-Add up the following to determine whether an estate tax return must be filed:
+Add the following to determine whether an estate tax return must be filed:

 - Taxable gifts under Section 2001(b) made by the decedent after December 31, 1976 if they exceed annual gift tax exclusion in the year they were made

-- The total specific exemption allowed under Section 2521 (as in effect before its repeal by the Tax Reform Act of 1976) for gifts made by the decedent after September 8, 1976
+- The total specific exemption allowed under Section 2521 (which was in effect before its repeal by the Tax Reform Act of 1976 for gifts made by the decedent after September 8, 1976)

 - The value of the decedent’s gross estate—his assets before deducting for liabilities such as debts and taxes and subtracting the value of assets that pass to his spouse or charities

-The concept of "portability" of the estate tax exemption between married couples was introduced in 2011.
-Under this rule, a surviving spouse can elect to pick up her deceased spouse's unused estate tax exemption and add it to her own federal estate tax exemption.
+The concept of "portability" of the estate tax exemption between married couples was first introduced in 2011.
+A surviving spouse can elect to pick up her deceased spouse's unused estate tax exemption under this rule and add it to her own federal estate tax exemption.

-For example, if a husband dies in 2018 and his $11.18 million estate tax exemption is not entirely used up by the value of his estate, his wife can elect to add the unused portion to her own $11.18 million exemption.
+For example, if a husband died in 2018 and his $11.18 million estate tax exemption was not entirely used up by the value of his estate, his wife could have elected to add the unused portion to her own $11.18 million exemption for that year.

-If he used none of his estate tax exemption, she could pass up to $22.36 million tax-free at her death.
-If only $2 million of the husband's exemption is used, the wife can elect to add the remaining $9.18 million exemption to her own $11.18 million exemption and pass up to $10.36 million to her beneficiaries tax-free.
+If he used none of his estate tax exemption, she could pass up to $22.36 million tax-free to her own beneficiaries at her death.
+If only $2 million of the husband's exemption was used, the wife could have elected to add the remaining $9.18 million exemption to her own $11.18 million exemption and pass up to $20.36 million to her beneficiaries tax-free.

 A surviving spouse can elect to use her deceased spouse’s unused estate tax exemption by filing Form 706 for his estate regardless of whether the estate is subject to any estate tax.
 She would make the election on this tax form.